carynJohansen/Review_GeneExpressionLocalAdaptation/papers/summaries_notes.md

 ### Abstract
 The effects of genetic variants on phenotypic traits often depend on environmental and physiological conditions, but such gene–environment interactions are poorly understood.
 Recently developed approaches that treat transcript abundances of thousands of genes as quantitative traits offer the opportunity to broadly characterize the architecture of gene–environment interactions.
 We examined the genetic and molecular basis of variation in gene expression between two yeast strains (BY and RM) grown in two different conditions (glucose and ethanol as carbon sources).
 We observed that most transcripts vary by strain and condition, with 2,996, 3,448, and 2,037 transcripts showing significant strain, condition, and strain–condition interaction effects, respectively.
 We expression profiled over 100 segregants derived from a cross between BY and RM in both growth conditions, and identified 1,555 linkages for 1,382 transcripts that show significant gene–environment interaction.
 At the locus level, local linkages, which usually correspond to polymorphisms in cis-regulatory elements, tend to be more stable across conditions, such that they are more likely to show the same effect or the same direction of effect across conditions.
 Distant linkages, which usually correspond to polymorphisms influencing trans-acting factors, are more condition-dependent, and often show effects in different directions in the two conditions.
 We characterized a locus that influences expression of many growth-related transcripts, and showed that the majority of the variation is explained by polymorphism in the gene IRA2.
 The RM allele of IRA2 appears to inhibit Ras/PKA signaling more strongly than the BY allele, and has undergone a change in selective pressure.
 Our results provide a broad overview of the genetic architecture of gene–environment interactions, as well as a detailed molecular example, and lead to key insights into how the effects of different classes of regulatory variants are modulated by the environment.
 These observations will guide the design of studies aimed at understanding the genetic basis of complex traits.

----

-## The role of regulatory variation in complex traits and disease

-Albert, F.W. and Kruglyak, L., 2015.
-The role of regulatory variation in complex traits and disease.
-Nature Reviews Genetics, 16(4), pp.197-212.

-### Abstract
-We are in a phase of unprecedented progress in identifying genetic loci that cause variation in traits ranging from growth and fitness in simple organisms to disease in humans.
-However, a mechanistic understanding of how these loci influence traits is lacking for the majority of loci.
-Studies of the genetics of gene expression have emerged as a key tool for linking DNA sequence variation to phenotypes.
-Here, we review recent insights into the molecular nature of regulatory variants and describe their influence on the transcriptome and the proteome.
-We discuss conceptual advances from studies in model organisms and present examples of complete chains of causality that link individual polymorphisms to changes in gene expression, which in turn result in physiological changes and, ultimately, disease risk.